 3. Creation of a service for medical and psychological rehabilitation of patients with somatic, neurological and neuropsychic pathology.
-Medical psychologists in the staff of somatic, neurological, psychiatric and narcological hospitals are called upon to solve the following tasks of medical and psychological rehabilitation: neuropsychological and pathopsychological diagnostics of the affected mental and cerebral functions, the lost sides of the personality and their restoration, diagnostics of the intact sides of the personality in order to activate them in the process of rehabilitation treatment, diagnostics and psychocorrection of secondary functional disorders in somatic patients, problems expertise, conducting participation solving of labor in and psychocorrectional psychotherapeutic among patients with work psychosomatic and somatopsychic pathology.
+Medical psychologists in the staff of somatic, neurological, psychiatric and narcological hospitals are called upon to solve the following tasks of medical and rehabilitation: neuropsychological and pathopsychological psychological diagnostics of the affected mental and cerebral functions, the lost sides of the personality and their restoration, diagnostics of the intact sides of the personality in order to activate them in the process of rehabilitation treatment, diagnostics and psychocorrection of secondary functional disorders in somatic patients, expertise. participation problems conducting in solving of labor psychotherapeutic psychocorrectional among patients and work with psychosomatic and somatopsychic pathology.